Kristin0/epam-training-aws/README.md

-# Wordpress installation automation with ansible
+## WordPress automation with Ansible
 --tested on Debian(host), Ubuntu20.04_core(remote)

 Do first